Hank Aguirre

 Henry John Aguirre (January 31, 1931 – September 5, 1994), commonly known as Hank Aguirre, was an American professional baseball player and business entrepreneur.
 He played in Major League Baseball (MLB) as a left-handed pitcher from 1955 to 1970, most prominently for the Detroit Tigers where he was a two-time All-Star player and, was the American League ERA leader in 1962.
 Aguirre also played for the Cleveland Indians, Los Angeles Dodgers and the Chicago Cubs.
 After his athletic career, he went on to become a successful businessman in Detroit, Michigan.
 His last name was typically pronounced "ah-GEAR-ee."

-Youth in California
+Early life

-Nicknamed "Mex" because he was of Mexican descent, Aguirre was born on January 31, 1931, in Azusa, California, to Jenny Alva, who was born in Los Angeles Ca, and Jose Aguirre.
-Jose was born in Jalisco, Mexico in 1902 and emigrated with his family during the time of the Mexican Revolution.
-Jose and Jenny had seven children.
+Aguirre was born on January 31, 1931, in Azusa, California, during the height of the Great Depression; and was raised in San Gabriel.
+His mother Jenny Alva was born in Los Angeles in 1906, and his father José Aguirre was born in Jalisco, Mexico in 1902 and emigrated with his family during the time of the Mexican Revolution.
+One family story is that Pancho Villa threatened Aguirre's grandfather unless he provided free saddles to Villa's men, which inspired the family's move to the United States.
+José and Jenny had seven children.

 In his youth, Hank Aguirre worked for his father's business, the Aguirre Tortillas Factory in San Gabriel.
 He made, packaged and delivered tortillas.
 At 4 a.m., the young Aguirre would make deliveries — mostly running — before school.
-He graduated from Mark Keppel High School in Alhambra, California, in 1949, but his "goofy feet" (his words) prevented him from being selected to be part of the baseball team.
-He graduated from East Los Angeles College in 1951.
+He graduated from Mark Keppel High School in Alhambra, California, in 1949, but his "goofy feet" (his words) prevented him from being selected to be part of the baseball team (instead becoming a cheerleader).
+He did play sandlot baseball and American Legion ball.
+He graduated from East Los Angeles College in 1951, where he played baseball, and studied courses on business and sales.

-Pitching career
+He was nicknamed "Mex" because he was of Mexican descent.
+During his career he had been the recipient of slurs because of his Mexican heritage, though he was also very popular among his future teammates in major league baseball.
+In 1975, he would begin to strive deeply to improve the lives of Latinos in life generally, and in obtaining leadership positions in major league baseball.

+Professional baseball

+Aguirre pitched in the big leagues for 16 years for four different teams.